Brigitte Hickman, Director Training

 Will has a life-long passion for all things cycling (except Lycra).
-Will is currently enjoying life as a stay at home parent, fitting in some woodwork on Fridays and a little time most days riding or fixing bikes.
 He is usually to be found in possession of around 10 bikes at any one time, one or two of which are even rideable!!
 Will has been working his own and others’ bikes ever since learning to fix his own bike as a child.
 ‘I like to encourage other people to cycle and hope they can get as much enjoyment from it as I do.’

 Kevin Hickman: Director Transport and Planning